1. WHAT IS THE PRICE OR COST OF THE DEGREE?

-Scholarships covering parts or all of the fees may be available to outstanding candidates from developing countries on a very competitive basis.
 If you want to be considered for a scholarship, you must tick the relevant box during the pre-registration process.
 UNITAR actively searches for funds to sponsor the tuition fees of qualified applicants.
 The terms and conditions associated with the award will be agreed by UNITAR and the donor on a bilateral basis.
 In case a donors does not wish to apply specific criteria, UNITAR will select applicants based on the following criteria:

 - Likelihood to implement activities related to peace and conflict management in a conflict or post-conflict context;

 - Low financial resources;